AnuragBambardekar/Video-Tools/README.md

 resize_scale: Adjust this value to resize the GIF.
 For example, a value of 0.5 will reduce the size by half, while 2.0 will double the size.
 If you don't want to resize the GIF, set it to 1.0.

 crf: The Constant Rate Factor (CRF) is a quality-based value for video compression.
 Lower values result in higher quality but larger file sizes.
 Adjust this value based on your preference (default is 30).

+# Merge Videos

+Using the MoviePy library to perform video editing operations on a series of video clips and audio, ultimately creating a new video with combined effects and edited audio.

+Make sure before running the script, the resolutions of the different clips match.